Life Alert Reviews

 Life Alert was founded in 1987, making it one of the first personal emergency response companies in the United States.
-The company’s systems have a base hub and a help button that can be worn around the neck on a pendant or on the wristband, and the company advertises that its pendants have a 10-year battery life and do not require charging.
-Monitoring centers are UL-certified and have the Five Diamond designation from The Monitoring Association (TMA).
+The company’s systems have a base hub and a help button that can be worn around the neck on a pendant or wristband.
+Life Alert advertises that its pendants have a 10-year battery life and don't require charging.
+Monitoring centers are UL-certified and have the Five Diamond designation from The Monitoring Association.

 - 24/7 professional monitoring